-One of the sectors which appears to have the most uncertainty in its values is the retail sector.
-The council's exposure to this sector is quite small as a proportion of its total asset base (£12.9 million Net Book Value of a total value of £241.4 million).
+The sectors which have the most uncertainty in its values are the retail sector and specific trading related sectors, such as car parks.
+The council's exposure to these sectors is relatively small as a proportion of its total asset base (£38.0 million Net Book Value of a total value of £273.1 million).